Super-Protocol/docs/docs/cli/commands/orders/replenish-deposit.md

 Replenishes the order deposit.

 Certain orders require a positive deposit balance to keep running.
-For example, [Offer Provisioner](/developers/cli_guides/providers_offers#step-5-run-offer-provisioner) and storage orders.

 ## Syntax